Big Bike Revival winter roll-out

-We continue to advise all delivery partners to follow national and local coronavirus guidance when delivering events throughout the year.
-For more information please see our coronavirus Q&A.
+We continue to advise all delivery partners to follow national and local coronavirus guidance when delivering events.

-The Big Bike Revival programme is for people returning to cycle or those starting as a complete beginner.
+The Big Bike Revival programme is for people returning to cycling, or those starting as a complete beginner.
 In other words, it’s for people who do not cycle on a regular basis.

 Delivery partners are typically volunteer led-groups, not-for-profit organisations and social enterprises that are rooted in local communities and working to address a range of local needs.